JimEli/Date_Difference/README.md

 ```text
 365 + 1/4 - 1/100 + 1/400
 ```
-Now the number of days in y years is:
+So, the number of days in y years is:
 ```text
 d = 365y + y/4 - y/100 + y/400
 ```